szelesi/best-practices-guide/resource_planning/interaction_with_vsphere.md

 Consider some important factors:

--   Problems with connectivity to the vCenter Server is one of the top reasons for failed Veeam jobs.
+* Problems with connectivity to the vCenter Server is one of the top reasons for failed Veeam jobs.
 Having a well-performing vCenter Server with reliable connectivity will mitigate this issue and provide a strong backbone for a reliable backup infrastructure.

--   The vCenter Server must be reliable and always available when backup jobs are running.
+* The vCenter Server must be reliable and always available when backup jobs are running.
 It must be able to answer queries and perform actions in a reasonable amount of time.
 If the vCenter Server performs poorly during normal operations, this should be corrected prior to implementing Veeam Backup & Replication.

--   For larger environments, with many concurrent jobs, especially jobs that run at short intervals, such as near-CDP, the load on the vCenter Server can be significant.
+* For larger environments, with many concurrent jobs, especially jobs that run at short intervals, the load on the vCenter Server can be significant.
 The vCenter Server must be able to handle increased transactional workload to prevent random job failures due to command timeouts.

--   The backup server must have reliable network connectivity to the vCenter Server.
+* The backup server must have reliable network connectivity to the vCenter Server.
 It is generally suggested that the backup server is placed in close logical proximity to the vCenter Server, but this is not always the best deployment option.
 In cases where the backup server and vCenter Server must be deployed across a distance, the only real requirement is that this connection is consistent and reliable.

--   When maintenance is being performed on the vCenter Server, best practice would dictate that all Veeam Backup & Replication jobs must be idle, and the Veeam Backup Service should be stopped.
-This includes applying Windows updates, vCenter Server patches and upgrades, or any maintenance that would require the vCenter service to be restarted or the system rebooted.
++ When maintenance is being performed on the vCenter Server, best practice would dictate that all Veeam Backup & Replication jobs must be idle, and the Veeam Backup Service should be stopped.
+This includes applying Windows updates (if using the vCenter Server installable version), vCenter Server patches and upgrades, or any maintenance that would require the vCenter service to be restarted or the system rebooted.

 ## Impact of Snapshot Operations
 To create VM backups, Veeam Backup & Replication leverages the VMware